The JACS Commitment sets out the standards of service that users of JACS can expect, and what to do if these have not

-If you want to complain in writing, please write to the Director at Trinity House, Bath Street, St. Helier, Jersey, JE2 4ST.
+If you want to complain in writing, please write to the Director at 3rd Floor, 1 Seale Street, St Helier JE2 3QG.

 The Director will investigate your complaint and respond within 10 working days.

 If you are not satisfied at any stage you can write to the Chairman of the Board:

 Jersey Advisory and Conciliation Service

-We hope, however, that you will let our staff try to put things right first.
+We hope, however, that you will let our team try to put things right first.